What will a proofreader do for me?

 What is the difference between proofreading and the other types of editing?

 The main difference between a proofreader and other types of editors is the mindset with which they approach the book.
 A proofreader will not focus on the overarching structure of your story, or the strength of your prose.
-They look for unintentional errors in spelling, grammar and mechanics.
+They will look for unintentional errors in spelling, grammar and mechanics.
 A proofreader will not add in or take away specific words or phrases, but instead focus their sharp eyes on small errors that ultimately make a big difference.
 For print books, the proofreader is checking the aesthetics: page design and typesetting.
 For books with a table of contents, they are cross-checking those numbers and chapter names.
 For books with photos, they are checking the captions for style and accuracy, that photos are placed correctly, that the photos have a credit.

 Is line editing another word for proofreading?